parkerhams/parkerhams.github.io/README.md

 # Parker Hamilton's Introduction to Programming Work

 Welcome to my profile!
 I am student at Columbia College Chicago studying Game Design and Pgramming.
-This site is a place to show some of the work I've done on my own - inclduing projects and practice.
+This site is a place to show some of the work I've done on my own - including projects and practice.
 I am currntly in an Introduction to Programming class.

 You can view my work in the porjects tab - or, you can click one of the links _here_: